SemMTM/bank_of_sem/README.md

 - Add interest daily on growth accounts rather then per log in.
 - Ability to log in via email and recieve account information directly to email address.
 - A front end GUI instead of a terminal based UI.
+- See all transactions
+- See account history by filter option

 ---